harold-fv/Book-Search-Engine/README.md

   2. Git clone https://github.com/harold-fv/Book-Search-Engine.

-  3. Next, run the following on the command line, npm i .
+  3. Next, run the following on the command line, npm run install .

   4. After you install the package ,from the command line type  "npm run develop" to run the program.